-2. U.S EPA DEVELOPMENT OF ECOTOXICITY QSARs AND THE ECOSAR CLASS PROGRAM
+2. U.S. EPA DEVELOPMENT OF ECOTOXICITY QSARS AND THE ECOSAR CLASS PROGRAM

 During the 1970s, many investigators began examining the relationships between chemical properties and toxicity to aquatic and terrestrial organisms.
-Among the leaders in this area was the U.S. EPA's Office of Research and Development, National Health and Environmental Effects Research Laboratory in Duluth, MN (NHERL-Duluth; formerly known as the Environmental Research Laboratory Duluth).
-In the mid-1970's NHERL-Duluth developed and later published a QSAR for predicting the bioconcentration of neutral organic chemicals in fish based upon the octanol/water partition coefficient (Veith et al. 1979).
-In 1979, NHERL-Duluth initiated a long-term research program to develop aquatic toxicity QSARs for industrial organic chemicals (Veith et al. 1983).
-Between 1981 and 1983, U.S. EPA/OPPT supported additional development of new QSARs and the New Chemical Program staff evaluated and adopted 13 of these equations for use in predicting toxicity to fish, aquatic invertebrates, and green algae.
-Over time and with continued support from OPPT, the scientists at Duluth measured the toxicity of over 800 chemicals in fathead minnows (Russom et al 1997) and from this research, they developed additional QSARs for assessing acute effects for at least a dozen classes of chemicals for both freshwater and marine fish toxicity.
+Among the leaders in this area was the U.S. EPA's Office of Research and Development, National Health and Environmental Effects Research Laboratory (NHEERL) in Duluth, MN (NHEERL-Mid-Continent Ecology Division [NHEERL-MED]; formerly known as the Environmental Research Laboratory-Duluth).
+In the mid-1970s, researchers at this U.S. EPA laboratory developed and later published a QSAR for predicting the bioconcentration of neutral organic chemicals in fish based upon the octanol/water partition coefficient (K{ow}) (Veith et al. 1979).
+In 1979, a long-term research program was initiated to develop aquatic toxicity QSARs for industrial organic chemicals (Veith et al., 1983).
+Between 1981 and 1983, U.S. EPA/OPPT supported development of additional QSARs and the New Chemicals Program staff evaluated and adopted 13 of these equations for use in predicting toxicity to fish, aquatic invertebrates, and green algae.
+Over time and with continued support from OPPT, the ORD scientists measured the toxicity of over 800 chemicals in fathead minnows (Russom et al., 1997).
+From this research, U.S. EPA developed additional QSARs for assessing acute effects for at least a dozen classes of chemicals for both freshwater and marine fish toxicity.
 In subsequent years, emphasis was shifted toward QSARs for chronic toxicity.
-Based on this early research at NHERL-Duluth and other data evaluation efforts (Konemann 1981, Hermens et al. 1983) it became apparent that the octanol/water partition coefficient (Kow) was the major physical-chemical attribute correlating a chemical structure to toxic effect for nonreactive neutral organic chemicals.
-The most frequently used relationship is the logarithm of the Kow value versus the median toxicity (LC50 and EC50) value.
+Based on this early research at U.S. EPA and other data evaluation efforts (Konemann 1981, Hermens et al., 1984), it became apparent that the K{ow} was the major physical-chemical attribute correlating a chemical structure to toxic effect for nonreactive neutral organic chemicals.
+The most frequently used relationship is the logarithm of the K{ow} value versus the median toxicity (LC50 and EC50) value.

-The initial development of the computerized version of ECOSAR released in the early 1990's focused on log Kow-based predictions for neutral organics based on the early research out of the
+The initial development of the computerized version of ECOSAR released in the early 1990s focused on log K{ow} -based predictions for neutral organics based on the early research from the U.S. EPA.

-NHERL-Duluth laboratory.
 Over the years as U.S. EPA/OPPT gained assessment experience and new toxicity data through the New Chemicals Program, many new QSARs were developed for additional chemical classes addressing both acute and chronic effects.
-Continual expansion of the ECOSAR program was supported by the Office to assist the U.S. EPA/OPPT New Chemicals Program scientific staff in developing a complete standard toxicity profile for each chemical reviewed to characterize the potential aquatic hazard concerns.
+Expansion of the ECOSAR program has continued in U.S. EPA/OPPT to assist scientific staff in developing a complete standard toxicity profile for each chemical reviewed to characterize the potential aquatic hazard concerns.
 This standard profile consists of: